docsforadobe/after-effects-scripting-guide/docs/compitem.rst

 **Example**

 Given that the first item in the project is a CompItem, the following code displays two alerts.
-The first showsthe number of layers in the CompItem, and the second shows the name of the last layer in the CompItem.
+The first shows the number of layers in the CompItem, and the second shows the name of the last layer in the CompItem.

 .. code::